griptape-ai/griptape-docs/docs/griptape-framework/index.md

 ### Build a Simple Pipeline

 With **griptape**, you can create *structures*, such as `Agents`, `Pipelines`, and `Workflows`, that are composed of different types of tasks.
-You can also define structures as JSON objects and load them into **griptape** dynamically.
 Let's define a simple two-task pipeline that uses tools and ramps:

 ```python
 from griptape.memory import Memory